BasantAshraf/FlickerApp/README.md

 - App build in MVVM.
-- Only one library is used (KingFisher)
+- Only one library is used (KingFisher) installed using swift package manager.
 - Network: URLSession + Codable + Result
 - SearchBar
 - Infinite loading to search results